ostdotcom/deprecated-0-9-2-company-restful-apis/docs/api/docs/started.md

 sidebar_label: Getting Started
 ---

-OST helps you launch and manage your cryptocurrency powered economy.
-Great OST use cases include projects with P2P micro-payments, enabling transparent and incentives and rewards, monetizing API calls, low cost cross-border payments and many more.
+ostKit helps you launch and manage your cryptocurrency powered economy. ostKIT use cases include projects with P2P micro-payments, enabling transparent incentives and rewards, monetizing API calls, low cost cross-border payments and much more.

-## Create your Branded Tokens
+## 1. Create your Branded Tokens
 ostKIT aplha enables you to design create and manage your branded token economy.
 You may want to set just one branded token for your company or a few, depending upon the range of services and product variations you offer.

-For example : ….
+For example : <..>

-You can proceed through the rest of the tutorial ones who have created your branded token using ostKIT alpha.
+You can proceed through the rest of the tutorial once you have created your branded token using ostKIT alpha. < link >

-## Create Users
+## 2. Create Users

 Users here represent your actual users and ost provides an easy way to process their token transfers.
 Your business may onboard your existing or new end-users to participate in your branded token economy.
 Note: This tutorial assumes you’ve created api signature using steps given here and are aware of the Error Handling recommendations.